IFOM Computational Genomics

 Background

-On a large scale, we investigate mechanisms for the coordinated regulation of large chromatin domains in physiological and disease conditions.
-These involve, for example, the organization of the genome in distinct structural domains, such as Topological Associated Domains (TADs), or Lamina Associated Domains (LADs).
+On a large scale, we are interested in mechanisms for the coordinated control of large chromatin domains in physiological and disease conditions.
+These involve, among the others, the compartmentalization of the genome in distinct structural domains, such as Topologically Associating Domains (TADs), or Lamina Associated Domains (LADs), as well as the functional and biochemical distinction between heterochromatin and euchromatin regions.
+We investigate their functional and structural reorganization dynamics in cancer.

 Ongoing research projects